GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_I_ex4.md

     - Click on ![Add text icon](/fig/30.30.2_print_layout_add_text.png) (`Add text`)
     - Drag a rectangle on the canvas
     - In the item properties window on the right, you will find a text box with the text "Lorem ipsum".
 Here you can enter some additional information of the map, e.g. the coordinate system, basemap information or date.

+When you are finished with your map design you can export your printable map as image or pdf under `Layout`--> `Export as Image` or `Export as PDF`

 You could now have as a result a map similar to this one.
 Here, some space has been left in order to implement an overview map.
 If you are still have time go for the bonus exercise and add an overview map!